-Last, the narrative evolved through the various interactions they have had over the years, some related to the issues and some not.
-Without being asked, the first interviewee spontaneously combined in his story interactions with: himself, his spouse, his staff, parents, children, inspectors, the director general’s circular, the neighborhood of the school, the shop owners around the school, the concept in question (‘violence’), the litter on the ground, and many other aspects.
-The other interviewee jumped between different angles of the anti-violence policy he was part of, making the policy maker and implementer one, all subject to the different interactions that occurred to him along the way.
-In his narrative the interactions with non-human artifacts, such as the director general’s circular or evaluation reports, were extremely important in unfolding the developments in the policy.
-Moreover, While the interviewees mentioned an important number of interactions, it is interesting to note that many of them were not directly connected to the implementation of the policy in question.
-For example, the interview caught dialogs that the interviewee had with himself, or in his mind, with actors he did not actually speak to in the specific situation he was describing (but was sure he knew what they would say or do).
-For example, the principle described the inner space design he applied in his school.
+Last, the narrative evolved through the various interactions they have had over the years, some related to the issue of the interview, i.e. violence, and some did not.
+Without being asked, interviewee 1 spontaneously combined in his story interactions with: himself, his spouse, his staff, parents, children, inspectors, the director general’s circular, the neighborhood of the school, the shop owners around the school, the concept in question (‘violence’), the litter on the ground, and many other aspects.
+Interviewee 2 jumped between different angles of the anti-violence policy he was part of, making the policy maker and implementer one, all subject to the different interactions that occurred to him along the way.
+In his narrative the interactions with non-human artifacts, such as the director general’s circular or evaluation reports, were extremely important in the unfolding of developments in the policy.
+While the interviewees mentioned an important number of interactions, it is interesting to note that many of them were not directly connected to the implementation of the policy in question.
+For example, the interviewer caught dialogs that the interviewee had with himself, or in his mind, with actors he did not actually speak to in the specific situation he was describing (but was sure he knew what they would say or do).
+For example, interviewee 1 described the inner space design he applied in his school.
 While doing so he wondered if when the ministry articulates the director general’s circular they consider school design as having a significant role in preventing violence.

 In summary, the narratives built were interesting due to three features: other policies were revealed to be as important as the policy studied; the timing of the policy was irrelevant to understanding implementation; and the number of interactions, human and non-human, helped reveal the act of translation in the policy process, hence what happens in implementation.